8 Significant Phases of Clinical Reasoning Cycle

 Process the information

-This is the complex and core phase of the clinical reasoning cycle where you need to process all the gathered information on a patient’s health status with respect to the pharmacological and pathophysiological patterns, identify the relevant details, and then determine the potential outcomes to make the possible decisions.
+This is the complex and core phase of the clinical reasoning cycle where you need to process all the gathered information on a patient’s health status with respect to the pharmacological and pathophysiological patterns, identify the relevant details, and then determine the potential outcomes to make possible decisions.

 Identify the problem